 Turkey Food Tour: 4 Days Eating Through Istanbul & Gaziantep

 Turkish food is regional in a way that a single-city trip doesn't capture — Istanbul's street food and Ottoman-influenced restaurant cooking is genuinely a different cuisine from Gaziantep's, which UNESCO recognized as a Creative City of Gastronomy in 2015 and which most Turks consider the country's baklava and kebab capital.
 This trip pairs the two: two days of Istanbul eating (street food, a proper meyhane dinner) and two days in Gaziantep for baklava, regional kebabs and its old bazaar.
-Eat on the earlier and lighter side on travel days — Gaziantep's kebab portions in particular are large by design, meant to be shared across a table rather than eaten solo.

 Cities